Anna Jay

 Anna Marie Jernigan (born July 15, 1998) is an American professional wrestler.
-She is signed to All Elite Wrestling (AEW), where she performs under the ring name Anna Jay and is one-half of TayJay with Tay Melo.
+She is signed to All Elite Wrestling (AEW), where she performs under the ring name Anna Jay.

 Professional wrestling career

 Training and independent circuit (2018–2020)

 Jay started training at One Fall Power Factory in July 2018.
 In April 2019 during training, she suffered a shoulder injury that required surgery and was out of action for 4 to 6 months.
 On September 14, 2019, Jay made her debut at Glacier's charity event "The Battle of Altama".
 In January 2020, Jay defeated Thunder Blonde in a hair vs. hair match at a Georgia Premier Wrestling event.

 All Elite Wrestling (2019–present)

 The Dark Order (2020–2022)

 Jay made her first appearance in All Elite Wrestling (AEW) at All Out, in a video package hyping up Wardlow.
 Her next appearance would be on April 1, 2020, losing to Hikaru Shida in singles competition on Dynamite.
 She was announced as having signed with the company that same month.
 Following a loss to Abadon on the June 17 episode of Dynamite, she was then helped backstage by The Dark Order.
 Jay teamed with Tay Conti as "TayJay" in the AEW Women's Tag Team Cup Tournament: The Deadly Draw.
 They advanced in the quarterfinals by defeating Nyla Rose and Ariane Andrew but lost to Ivelisse and Diamante during the semifinals.
 She was officially introduced as a member of The Dark Order on the August 27 episode of Dynamite.
 On the November 25 episode of Dynamite, Jay challenged Shida for the AEW Women's World Championship in a losing effort.
 On December 30, she and Conti defeated Britt Baker and Penelope Ford on the special episode of Dynamite and tribute to deceased leader of The Dark Order, Brodie Lee, dubbed the Brodie Lee Celebration of Life.
 In February 2021, Jay was set to compete in the AEW Women's World Championship Eliminator Tournament but was taken off after suffering a shoulder injury during training.
 She underwent surgery the following month, and was expected not to wrestle for 6–12 months.

 Jay returned from injury on the September 1 episode of Dynamite, saving Conti from an attack by Ford and The Bunny after Conti defeated Ford in a match.
 In November, Jay competed in the TBS Women's Championship Tournament, where she lost to Jamie Hayter in the first round.
 After months of feuding, the team of Jay and Conti defeated the team of Ford and The Bunny in a street fight on December 31 on Rampage.
 Jay then challenged Jade Cargill for the AEW TBS Championship in the main event of the January 21, 2022, edition of Rampage, where she was unsuccessful.
 On May 29, Jay faced Cargill for the championship again at Double or Nothing where she was unsuccessful again.